offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                     +- - - -+
 ```

 **WHY**: Hidden states aren't observable (hence the word hidden) but emitted symbols are.
 That means that, although it's possible to see the symbols being emitted, it's impossible to know the hidden path taken to emit that sequence of symbols.
-The Viterbi algorithm provides the most likely hidden path, based on probabilities, to produce a sequence of emitted symbols.
+This algorithm provides the most likely hidden path, based on probabilities, that resulted in a sequence of emitted symbols.

-#### Standard Algorithm
+#### Viterbi Algorithm

-`{bm} /(Algorithms\/Sequence Region HMM\/Viterbi Most Probable Hidden Path\/Standard Algorithm)_TOPIC/`
+`{bm} /(Algorithms\/Sequence Region HMM\/Most Probable Hidden Path\/Viterbi Algorithm)_TOPIC/`

 ```{prereq}
 Algorithms/Sequence Region HMM/Chained Transition-Emission Probability_TOPIC